blockchain-privacy/dakar/docker/wikiapi/files/workspaces/example.md

 ![new workspace](img/workspace_example_new_workspace.webp)

 ### 3. Navigate to the newly created workspace
-Click on the workspace name to navigate to the workspace editor.
+Click on the workspace card to navigate to the workspace editor.
 The list also shows the workspace's blockchain.
 ![workspace overview](img/workspace_example_workspace_overview.webp)

 ### 4. Add a transaction to the workspace